 "I'm very anxious to see my family," said Despins.

-Born female, the 18-year old has struggled since he revealed his gender identity to his mother four years ago.
+The 18-year old has struggled since he revealed his gender identity to his mother four years ago.

 "She was mad," said Despins.
 "She came into my room with my stepfather and she said, 'You have to get out.'"